Newborn Cloth Nappies

-The Dawn Patrol fitted nappy mirrors a disposable nappy style.
-It needs the mini waterproof nappy cover over it.
-Watch the video here.
+The Dawn Patrol fitted nappy mirrors a disposable nappy style, has a Velcro closure and is easy to use for everyone.
+The Mini waterproof nappy cover is always used over it.

 Full time (little to no disposables).
-Wash every 2 days.
+Wash every two days:

 Single baby